Skip to content

 Dana-Toomey- the sculptor of the Millicent Fenwick bronze cast statue of Millicent Fenwick in Bernardsville, New Jersey. n addition to her artistic skills, Dana also ran a local dance studio.

-• Dedicated on the warm afternoon from 2 to 4pm on October 15, 1995 with over 300 people in attendance.
-They event closed Route 202 and put seating right in the middle of the street.
+• Dedicated on the warm afternoon from 2 to 4 pm on October 15, 1995 with over 300 people in attendance.
+The event closed Route 202 and placed seats right in the middle of the street.

 • New Jersey Gov. Christine Todd Whitman and Rep. Marge Roukema spoke at the dedication.

-• Greg Bataille of Pittstown served as landscape architect and designed the garden site around the statue.
+• Greg Bataille of Pittstown was a landscape architect and designed the garden site around the statue.

 Historic Tidbits